OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     ###### [Return](#systems-introduction) to the *Systems Introduction* module

-Process API: Chapter 5
+### Process API: Chapter 5

+???+ note "Technical Concepts"

-1. **Process Identifier** - Used to name the process if one wants to do something with the process, such as (for example) stop it from running
+    - **Process Identifier** - Used to name the process if one wants to do something with the process, such as (for example) stop it from running
-2. **Fork** - Is used in UNIX systems to create a new process
+    - **Fork** - Is used in UNIX systems to create a new process
-3. **Scheduler** - Determines which process runs at a given moment in time
+    - **Scheduler** - Determines which process runs at a given moment in time
-4. **Superuser** - Controls all processes (and indeed do many other things); this role should be assumed infrequently and with caution for security reasons
+    - **Superuser** - Controls all processes (and indeed do many other things); this role should be assumed infrequently and with caution for security reasons
     [Return](#apis-and-execution) to *APIs and Execution*

 Direct Execution: Chapter 6